-This illustration shows the NIEM 3.0 starter model, a Pattern provided as a part of the MDG Technology for NIEM.
+This illustration shows the NIEM 4.0 starter model, a Pattern provided as a part of the MDG Technology for NIEM.
 (See the Creating a NIEM IEPD Help topic.)

-UML Profile for NIEM 3.0
+UML Profile for NIEM

-Enterprise Architect's MDG Technology for NIEM 3.0, provides a UML Profile for NIEM 3.0, along with a number of model Patterns to help you get started in modeling your NIEM project.
+Enterprise Architect's MDG Technology for NIEM, provides a UML Profile for NIEM (supporting NIEM 3 and NIEM 4), along with a number of model Patterns to help you get started in modeling your NIEM project.